sellsjonathan/joefresh-cart/README.md

 Run `npm start` or `yarn start` in your terminal.
 This will run the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+##Notes & disclaimer
+Application layout, assets and UX components were outlined by the prospective employer.
+I can only claim responsibility for the implementation.
+This is a functional prototype, and should not be taken as an example of my personal UX design acumen or strategy.**